- 29 Apr 2025

 Using Predictions

-The Predictions menu can be found at the end of the Action menu.
-There are three available options a user can take: Train Prediction, Predict, and Prediction Center.
+The Predictions menu is located at the end of the Action menu.
+Users can choose from three options: Train Prediction, Predict, and Prediction Center.

 Train Prediction